-On a website, credibility is created by various forms of “social proof”.
+The best way to portray credibility and trust is through various forms of “social proof”.
 This may include client testimonials, links to review platforms, logos of awards/certifications, impressive statistics about your company, etc.

 It’s important to leverage as many different forms of social proof as possible, and it’s also important to display them in the right spots.

-You should display some form of social proof near the top of the page so it creates a positive first impression.
+Display some form of social proof near the top of the page to create a positive first impression.
 Then, the visitor should continue to see additional forms of social proof throughout the page as they scroll (keeping credibility top of mind).

-Toward the bottom of the page, you’ll probably have some sort of “call to action” whether it’s a contact form, appointment scheduler, product to purchase, etc. Be sure to include some form of social proof right next to that call-to-action to increase the odds of conversion.
+Toward the bottom of the page, you should have a prominent “call-to-action” whether it’s a contact form, appointment scheduler, product to purchase, etc. Be sure to include some form of social proof right next to that call-to-action to increase the odds of conversion.

 Bonus tip: when displaying client testimonials, if possible, be sure to use the person’s full name and headshot so that it looks legitimate (people know that testimonials are easily faked).

-1. Make them stand out by using a prominent colour and large font size.
+1. Make them stand out by using a prominent color and sufficient font size.

 2. Don’t use too many different CTAs.
 Focus the visitor’s attention on 1 or 2 primary CTAs.